SamAinsworth/reproduce-tocs2019-paper/README.md

-Artefact Evaluation Reproduction for "Software Prefetching for Indirect Memory Accesses: A Microarchitectural Perspective", TOCS 2019, using CK.
+Experimental Artefact for "Software Prefetching for Indirect Memory Accesses: A Microarchitectural Perspective", TOCS 2019, using CK.
 ==================================================

-This repository contains artifacts and workflows to reproduce experiments from the TOCS 2019 paper by S. Ainsworth and T. M. Jones
+This repository contains artefacts and workflows to reproduce experiments from the TOCS 2019 paper by S. Ainsworth and T. M. Jones